khademullah/LLVM-DPI-C/README.md

 cost model and a single-port controller, not a device-physics simulator and not a replacement for polyhedral loop optimization.

 The tape diagram, a short account of how LLVM is used here, and how that maps onto NIC DMA, firmware, PCIe, and the networking stack are in [docs/guide.md](docs/guide.md).
 A narrated walkthrough from the tape itself is [docs/portwalk-demo.mp4](docs/portwalk-demo.mp4).
+The GitHub Pages site is [index.html](index.html), published from the `main` branch root at <https://khademullah.github.io/LLVM-DPI-C/>.

 ## Pipeline